-RMSE or Root Mean Square Error is listed as one of the major forecast error measurements.
-However, its complexity in calculation and difficulty in explanation makes it a distant third to the far more common MAD and MAPE forecast error calculations.
+RMSE, or Root Mean Square Error, is listed as one of the significant forecast error measurements.
+However, its complexity in calculation and difficulty in explanation make it a distant third to the far more common MAD and MAPE forecast error calculations.
 Nonproportionality makes RMSE nonintuitive.
-You will learn about how RMSE is calculated and the limitations of RMSE for use in improving forecast accuracy, which is similar but more extensive than other standard forecast error measurements.
+You will learn about how RMSE is calculated and the limitations of RMSE for improving forecast accuracy, which is similar to but more extensive than other standard forecast error measurements.

 If you want to see our references for this article and related Brightwork articles, visit this link.

 How RMSE is Calculated

 How RMSE is calculated is one of the most common questions we get.

 - Take the absolute forecast minus the actual for each period that is being measured.

 - Obtain the square root of the previous result.

 Similar to MAD, RMSE uses squared values.
 Because RMSE is squared, the error is not proportional — meaning that more significant errors become much more prominent as they are squared.